praveens-git-bit/Build2024-FabricDocument/exercise3.md

 10. Click on the **Prompt Guide** button.

-11. Select the option **What's in my dataset?**.
+11. Select the option **What's in my data?**.

       ![Simulator.](mediaNew/task-new9.png)

-The first option, 'What’s in my dataset?' provides an overview of the contents of the dataset.
+The first option, 'What’s in my data?' provides an overview of the contents of the dataset.
 It identifies and describes what the datasets and attributes are all about and provides a concise summary of the content.
 So, there’s no need to wait for someone to explain the dataset.
 This improves the efficiency and volume of report creation for Contoso.

-16. Enter the below prompt.:
+16. Enter the below prompt.

 ```BASH
 Create a report Bounce Rate analysis, to show the correlation between customer sentiment, particularly among millennials and Gen Z, unsuccessful product searches across different devices, and the website's bounce rate by customer generations.